 Do I need to do additional training?

-A Closer Look on-demand video takes a deeper dive into how the AAR feedback rating process works this year and how to craft thoughtful and educational comments!
+It is highly recommended to watch the Closer Look: AAR Reviewer's on-demand video.
+In less than 15 minutes, this video takes a deeper dive into the AAR feedback rating process and how to craft thoughtful and educational comments.

 What resources are available to reviewers?